Top Kurdish lawyer shot dead in southeast Turkey

 "In the place left by Tahir Elci, thousands more Tahir Elcis will carry on the work in the struggle for law and justice," it said in a statement.

-The HDP said Elci had been targeted by the ruling AK party and its media and it called for political parties, civil society and professional groups to "raise their voices" in protest.
+The HDP said Elci had been targeted by the ruling AK party and its media, and called for political parties, civil society and professional groups to "raise their voices" in protest.

-Prime Minister Davutoglu said it was unclear whether Elci was caught in crossfire or assassinated.
-If it was the latter, he said, the target was clear.
-"The target is Turkey.
-It's an attack on peace and harmony in Turkey."

-President Tayyip Erdogan said the incident showed Turkey was right in "its determination to fight terrorism".

-At a news conference with Justice Minister Bekir Bozdag, Interior Minister Efkan Ala said a gun battle erupted after someone shot at police from an unidentified car.

-Police surveillance camera footage shows a large yellow cab arriving at the scene and policemen running towards it.
-They are fired at from inside the cab as one of them opens the door, and two policemen fall to the ground as the cab passengers run away.

 The Diyarbakir governor's office declared a curfew in the area after the incident.
-Bozdag and Ala expressed their condolences.
-Ala said four investigators would be assigned to the case.
+Interior minister Ala said four investigators would be assigned to the case, and he and the justice minister expressed their condolences.

 The U.S. embassy expressed its shock over Elci's death, calling him on Twitter a "courageous defender of human rights".